S2E/s2e-old/docs/Howtos/init_env.rst

 .. contents::

-In this tutorial, we will show how to symbolically execute *existing* Linux programs, *without* modifying their source code.
+In this tutorial, we will show how to symbolically (or concolically) execute *existing* Linux programs, *without* modifying their source code.
 In the `Testing a Simple Program <../TestingMinimalProgram.html>`_ tutorial, we instrumented the source code with S2E instructions to inject symbolic values.
 This tutorial shows how to do this directly from the program's command line.